SAP/guided-answers-extension/docs/testcases/View Guided Answers Content_V3.md

 A pop up appears containing all components that the returned Guided Answers list are associated to

 **Expected result 2**
+The product list displays product matching the search content.
 Only component 'CA-UX-IDE' appears in list

 **Expected result 3**
 Text appears informing the user that the outcomes list has been filtered on component 'CA-UX-IDE'